mattcobley/spark-in-docker/README.md

 ## Usage: ##

+You will need to build the images locally before being able to use them, since they are not available on Docker Hub.
+To do this, simply run the script: ```build-images.sh``` using BASH.

-Simply run ```docker-compose up``` from the root of the repo to spin up a Spark master and two Spark workers.
+Run ```docker-compose up``` from the root of the repo to spin up a Spark master and two Spark workers.

 To increase the number of workers, simply add additional entries to the ```docker-compose.yml``` file.